Digital collaboration - EDI / SCSN

 Coming together is a start, keeping together is progress and working together is success.

-The benefits of EDI at a glance
+The benefits of EDI / SCSN at a glance

 Faster exchange of information - response times within a few seconds, meaning that the registration of information is performed almost immediately.